-5. The proposal is in conformity with the Basic Law, including the provisions concerning human rights.
-The Regulation will not affect the current binding effect of the Ordinance.
-It has no financial, economic, productivity, environmental, sustainability or family implications.
-Additional work arising from the enforcement of the Regulation, if any, will be absorbed by the relevant departments with existing resources.
+8. The proposal is in conformity with the Basic Law, including the provisions concerning human rights.
+The 2016 Regulation will not affect the current binding effect of the Ordinance.
+It has no financial, economic, productivity, environmental, sustainability, family or gender implications.
+Additional work arising from the enforcement of the 2016 Regulation, if any, will be absorbed by the relevant departments with existing resources.